 - The insertion and removal of IUCD are not very painful.
 Rather it causes cramping for a few hours to a few days.
-Sometimes insertion of IUCD makes you dizzy also.but for some women it may be a painful process.
+Sometimes the insertion of IUCD makes you dizzy also.

-- You may get heavy period or your menstrual period disappear completely
+- You may get a heavy period or your menstrual period disappear completely

 - They are more effective than contraceptive pills

 - They do not stop ovulation.
-Even in hormonal IUCD, the hormone is released in the uterus and very less amount is absorbed into the blood stream.
-But in some women, the hormonal IUCD can affect the ovulation process in the start.
+Even in hormonal IUCD, the hormone is released in the uterus and very less amount is absorbed into the bloodstream.

 - You can still get pregnant later because it’s a reversible method of contraception